bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 4. Select the `.EXMODZ` you downloaded.
 5. Launch the game and enjoy.

-## Mod Descriptions

-1. The [More DropShip Slots!](Mods/More%20Drop%20Ship%20Slots) mod increases the number of available drop ship slots to 25, allowing you to bring more resources, tools, and equipment to the mission.
-2. The [Eye Colors Expanded!](Mods/Eye%20Colors%20Expanded!) mod introduces a wider range of eye colors for your character customization in Icarus.

 ### Manual Installation

 If you don't own [Icarus Mod Manager](https://projectdaedalus.app/tools), I recommend you download it.